 If data can still be linked to a person, it remains subject to GDPR.

 CRMs, CDPs, and first-party analytics tools provide the safest enrichment framework when configured correctly.
+They allow traceability, lifecycle control, and compliant segmentation.

 Privacy-first providers must demonstrate clear legal bases, EU hosting, DPAs, transparent sources, and rights management.
+If a provider is vague, it is a risk.

 Non-compliant US tools, LinkedIn scraping extensions, and opaque data brokers expose companies to high legal risk and should be avoided.

+The GDPR applies fully in B2B whenever data identifies a physical person.
 Enriching data without a legal basis, without informing individuals, or retaining obsolete data are among the most frequent violations.

 Document every enrichment activity